 When we visited Morocco for a week, it was a luxury, an all-inclusive package.
 The package included three meals a day and unlimited drinks.
 The resort had a wellness spa centre for women which I used for a small fee.

 We experienced similar positive experiences at Port Aventura in Spain, Phuket in Thailand and Penang in Malaysia.

-Given all of my positive experiences with package holiday, I have put together 10 superb benefits why you will love to experience one as well.
+Given all of my positive experiences with package holiday, I cannot recommend it high enough.
+I have put together 10 superb benefits why you will love to experience one as well.